Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • Body composition analysis

-Based on the results of the above, as well as your goals, needs, and symptoms, your customized medical program can also include:
+Based on the results of the above, as well as your goals, needs, and symptoms, our medical team develops a customized medical program that can include:

 aviv-clincs-hbot

-4 Ways the Aviv Medical Program and HBOT Can Promote Reverse Aging and Actionable Tips
+4 Ways HBOT Can Support Reverse Aging and Cellular Health

-Let’s dive more into specifics and break down the four main ways HBOT can help reverse aging.
-You’ll also find additional strategies to give your mind and body the holistic care they need for optimal performance.
+Let’s explore the four main ways hyperbaric oxygen therapy and reverse aging work together to support your body and brain.
+You’ll also find actionable strategies to give your mind and body the holistic care they need for optimal performance.

 Note: Speak to your doctor before you pursue any lifestyle changes.